asraparadise/asraparadise.github.io/_commands/automoderator.md

 The Auto-Moderator will automatically moderate the text channels in Asra Paradise.
 It includes a number of different modules including a word blacklist, mention spam and links/server invite detector.

+> **Be Aware:** Automod needs setting up in a server before it will work!
+Use the command `/settings setupautomod (channel)`.
+The channel is optional and is where automod actions will be logged.

 ## Banned Words

 The Bad Words module blacklists certain words from being said in the discord server.